Skip to content

 Rule Type Example IDP Detection

-Format IBAN with correct country prefix and check digits Yes
+Format BSB with correct format and check digits Yes

 Internal consistency Invoice total = sum of line items Yes